 - Conclusion & Recommendations

-- EDA on important variables, related to income, promotion, performance and work-life balance – which usually are the triggers for Attrition.
+- EDA on important variables, related to income, promotion, performance and work-life balance – the usual suspects of triggers for Attrition.

 Conclusions and Recommendations

-- As well, Work-life balance also represents an issue for the workforce, a low Work Life balance is attributed to the either Overtime or Higher Distance of Travel from Home or both.
+- HR Analytics Recommendation#2: In addition to Overtime, Work-life balance also represents an issue for the workforce, a low Work Life balance is attributed to the either Overtime or Higher Distance of Travel from Home or both.
 One of the things that should be checked is availability of Flexi – Work and Flexi – Timings policies offered to the workforce.

-- Fixing the Promotion Policy: It’s been inferred from the context, that increase in longevity diminishes the chances of promotion, or in other words, its takes longer time for tenured employees to reach a position as compared to lateral inductees.
+- HR Analytics Recommendation#4: Fixing the Promotion Policy: It’s been inferred from the context, that increase in longevity diminishes the chances of promotion, or in other words, its takes longer time for tenured employees to reach a position as compared to lateral inductees.

 Exploratory Data Analysis

 Income Levels across Attrited and Non – Attrited workforce: